qgis/QGIS-Documentation/source/docs/user_manual/print_composer/overview_composer.rst

 * The :guilabel:`Items` panel provides a list of all the print layout items added to the canvas.
-* The :guilabel:`Undo history` panel displays a history of all changes applied to the layout.
+* The :guilabel:`Undo History` panel displays a history of all changes applied to the layout.
 With a mouse click, it is possible to undo and redo layout steps back and forth to a certain status.
 * The :guilabel:`Layout` panel allows you to set paper size, orientation, the